Environmental benefits of LNG-fuelled marine vessels

 LNG reduces ship emissions

-A comprehensive, independent 2019 study by thinkstep analyzed the life cycle greenhouse gas (GHG) emissions of the use of liquefied natural gas used as a marine fuel compared with conventional oil-based fuels.
+A comprehensive, independent 2019 study by Spera (formerly thinkstep) analyzed the life cycle greenhouse gas (GHG) emissions of the use of liquefied natural gas used as a marine fuel compared with conventional oil-based fuels.
 It also assessed air quality, comparing local pollutants from vessels using LNG compared with conventional fuels.

 - sulphur oxides (SOx) to almost zero